mozilla/version-control-tools/docs/hgmozilla/firefoxworkflow.rst

 2. Set the action on these *fixup changesets* to ``roll`` so they are fully absorbed into the changeset that came before.

-Alterantively, you can edit changes directly.
+Alternatively, you can edit changes directly.
 Again, use ``hg histedit``.
 But this time, change the action of the changesets you want to modify to ``edit``.
 Mercurial will print some things and will leave you with a shell.
 The *working directory* will have been updated to the state of